Disneyland Size vs Disney World: Which Is Bigger? (Size, Parks, and Rides)

 Is Disneyland bigger than Disney World?

-How many Disneyland can fit in Disney World?
+How many Disneylands can fit in Disney World?

 Based on acreage, you could fit over 50 Disneylands inside Disney World.
 To put it in perspective, Magic Kingdom alone is comparable in size to the entire Disneyland Resort.